icaew-digital-archive/handbook/docs/admin-guides/web-archiving/browsertrix-behaviors.md

 # Browsertrix custom behaviors

-This document gives information around the creation of custom browsertrix web crawler behaviors.
+This document gives some brief information around the creation of custom browsertrix web crawler behaviors.

 The browsertrix web crawler supports automatically running customized in-browser behaviors.
 The behaviors auto-play videos (when possible), and auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.

+- Before writing any custom behaviors, as part of the pre-crawl work an updated list of templates currently in use by ICAEW.com should be requested from the web team.
-There is a document in the Digital Archive SharePoint called "Sitecore-templates-for-testing.docx" which outlines the current templates in use on the ICAEW.com website.
-The URLs listed are to be used for the testing of capture and playback of the web archiving software.
+- These are to be recorded in a document in the Digital Archive SharePoint called "Sitecore-templates-for-testing.docx".
+The URLs listed form the basis for the testing of the capture and the playback of the web archiving software.
 Currently there are about 6 JavaScript elements that need custom behaviors written to ensure the highest fidelity capture.

-- As part of the pre-crawl work an updated list of templates should be requested from the web team
+These are also recorded in the above document.
-- A crawl of these pages should be carried out and the playback reviewed for problematic elements
+- A crawl of the pages listed should be carried out to test the crawl and the playback of the capture.
 - Once these problematic elements are identified, custom behaviours need to be written.
 There is a tutorial found at the [browsertrix-behaviors](https://github.com/webrecorder/browsertrix-behaviors) GitHub page.

     For testing, I've found the following command to be useful:

     `docker run -p 9037:9037 -v $PWD/crawls:/crawls -v $PWD/custom-behaviors/:/custom-behaviors/ webrecorder/browsertrix-crawler crawl --url [URLS] --customBehaviors /custom-behaviors/ --screencastPort 9037 --scopeType page --behaviors siteSpecific --generateWACZ`

-The ongoing crawl can be viewed at localhost:9037 so the custom behaviors can be confirmed to be working.
-The behavior is a .js file located in a "custom-behaviors" folder in the present working directory, i.e. from where the docker command is run. `--url` can accept multiple URLs, which will be the URLs to be tested.
+    The ongoing crawl can be viewed in a web browser at **localhost:9037** so the custom behaviors can be confirmed to be working.
+The custom behaviors are JavaScript functions in a .js file located in a "custom-behaviors" folder in the present working directory, i.e. from where the docker command is run. `--url` can accept multiple URLs, which will be the URLs to be tested.
 The `--scopeType` is set to "page" so only the pages given are crawled. `--behaviors` is set to "siteSpecific" so there is no confusion with the default behavours when testing. `--generateWACZ` is specified so the resulting crawl can easily be tested.

+- Once the crawl has completed the resulting WACZ file should be tested via ReplayWeb.page

 ## Appendix